PRINCIPLES : IMAGE AND PERCEPTION

-- Tip: European and international events taking place in destinations renowned primarily as seasonal vacation or holiday destination (island resorts, beach resorts, lakes and other geographic locations renowned for tourism) during the summer season – June 15 to September 15 – are not compliant.
+- European and international Events taking place in destinations renowned primarily as seasonal vacation or holiday destination (island resorts, beach resorts, lakes and other geographic locations renowned for tourism) during the summer season – June 15 to September 15 – are not compliant.

 - The central location – Taking into account the place of origin of HCP delegates, the geographic location must be centrally located.
 If the HCP delegates are primarily from one country, the geographic location of the Event should be in that country.
 If the participants are from multiple countries, then a country affording ease of access for participants should be chosen.

-- Tip: In addition, the country selected for the event should be the residence of at least some of the Healthcare participants of the meeting.
+- In addition, the country selected for the Event should be the residence of at least some of the Healthcare participants of the meeting.

 - The ease of access – The geographic location should have ease of access for the attendees (for example, close proximity to airports, train stations, highways) and have good ground transportation infrastructure.

-- The Event conference venue – The conference venue should be a business or commercial center with providing conference facilities conductive to the exchange of scientific and medical information and the transmission of knowledge.
-The image of the venue among the public, media and authorities cannot be perceived as solely luxury, touristic/holiday and/or entertainment facility.
+- The Event conference venue – The conference venue should be a business or commercial center with providing conference facilities conducive to the exchange of scientific and medical information and the transmission of knowledge.
+The image of the venue among the public, media and authorities cannot be perceived as solely luxury, touristic/holiday and/or entertainment/leisure facility.

-- Tip: Under no circumstances are to be considered compliant as event venues:
+- Under no circumstances are to be considered compliant as Event venues:

-- Spa and resort hotels (meaning a hotel which is part of a complex offering significant recreational, amusement or sporting facilities).
+- Spa and resort hotels (hotel part of a complex offering significant recreational, amusement or sporting facilities) or hotel with beach access or on-site casino.

-- Tip: CVS does not look into the financial advantage that a venue rental may present.
+- CVS does not look into the financial advantage that a venue rental may present.

-- Tip: Exceptions might be considered for venues well adapted to business meetings in an otherwise compliant geographic location where there is a compelling need to use the chosen venue, for example, a lack of alternative venues or genuine security issues.
+- Exceptions might be considered for venues well adapted to business meetings in an otherwise compliant geographic location where there is a compelling need to use the chosen venue, for example, a lack of alternative venues for genuine security issues.
 In certain circumstances, hotel accommodation separate from the Third-Party Organised Event venue might be required for compliance (Q&A 6, MedTech Europe Code of Ethical Business Practice).